 You cannot be everyone's friend, mentor, companion, lifeline, confidante, airport picker-upper, publisher, soulmate, meal ticket, patter-on-the-backer, lover, mother, feedback giver, wine pourer, yoga buddy, movie date, editor, nail polisher, fiasco fixer.
 Not everyone will like you.
 You won't like everyone.

-Let's try not to intentionally hurt others but for the love of sliced bread (with gluten), let's give up worrying so much, people pleasing, and all the other time-sucking, love-wasting, energy-vampirish things we do.
+Let's try not to intentionally hurt others but for the love of sliced bread, let's give up worrying so much, people pleasing, and all the other time-sucking, love-wasting, energy-vampirish things we do.